Abdelrahman-Elwardany1/ITourist/README.md

-## I Tourist - Your Ultimate City Exploration Companion
+## ITourist - Your Ultimate City Exploration Companion

 I Tourist is a state-of-the-art Android native application, crafted to transform the way tourists engage with and discover new cities.
 Boasting an intuitive user interface and a comprehensive array of features, I Tourist redefines your travel experiences by providing effortless access to invaluable insights and personalized guidance.